AlpriElse/obby/README.md

 # obby

-A CLI for wranling Obsidian
+A CLI for wrangling Obsidian markdown files

 ### Inspiration